Virgil Lee Griffin: Greensboro massacre

 "Someone fired a shot -- and all hell broke loose," Griffin said.
 "We had every right to be drive down that street with nobody touching the cars.
 I didn't come to shoot or kill nobody."

 While Griffin said that the shootings were not planned, a police informant had advised the police that the group intended to have violent confrontation.
 Despite this, the police were not in place before the march.
 Klansmen claimed the fight broke out between the groups because Communists tried to pull a 79-year-old Klansman out of his car.

 In 1980, six Klansmen and Nazis, not including Griffin, were prosecuted by the state for first-degree murder and felony riot.
 They were acquitted by an all-white jury, which concluded they acted in self-defense.
 In 1984, after a three-month federal civil rights trial, Griffin was among nine Klan members acquitted in federal court, also by an all-white jury, on charges of violating the marchers' civil rights.

-In 2005, Griffin told a group studying the Greensboro massacre that he never would have gone to that rally had he not been goaded by the inflammatory rhetoric of the labor organizers.
-At a forum in 2005, Griffin was asked why no Klansmen were killed in the crossfire: "Maybe God guided the bullets."
+In 2005, Griffin told a group studying the Greensboro massacre that he never would have gone to the rally had he not been goaded by the inflammatory rhetoric of the labor organizers.
+At a forum in 2005, Griffin was asked why no Klansmen were killed in the crossfire, to which he replied: "Maybe God guided the bullets."

 KKK and other activity

 In 1965, Griffin and another man were convicted of posing as detectives investigating a racial incident at a school.
-In 1980, Griffin was charged in a cross burning in Lincoln County, North Carolina.
+In 1980, Griffin and another Klan members were charged for a cross burning in Lincoln County, North Carolina.
+Griffin pleaded guilty and was sentenced to one to three years in the county jail, with six months suspended.
+He was also placed on probation for 2.5 years.
+Sherer was sentenced one to three years in prison, with all but six months suspended, plus three years of probation.

-In 1979, he was identified in The New York Times as Grand Dragon of the North Carolina Knights of the Ku Klux Klan.
+In 1979, Griffin was identified in The New York Times as Grand Dragon of the North Carolina Knights of the Ku Klux Klan.
 He later founded the Christian Knights of the Ku Klux Klan.
 He has most recently been identified as the imperial wizard of the Mount Holly-based Cleveland Knights of the Ku Klux Klan.

 For most of the last three decades, the Klan has lost both prominence and viciousness, according to the Anti-Defamation League and other anti-hate groups.
 But its opposition to illegal immigration has helped draw new sympathizers, and Griffin tried to be a leader in that effort.
 "Shoot one, and let them know we are sealing our borders," Griffin said in an interview with WCNC.com of Charlotte, North Carolina.
 He and other Klan officials were in the midst of rebuilding, exploiting fears over illegal immigrants.
 "People are tired of this mess," Griffin told The Charlotte Observer in 2007.
 "The illegal immigrants are taking this country over."